 Borowski described how livestock was a key commerce commodity in Israel.
 Sheep and goats were used in their entireties.
 Herd animals were used for milk, wool, and meat and their skins for clothing.

 Archaeological evidence also shows how fish was part of the Biblical diet.
 Fish bones have been discovered in landlocked sites which means they would have been traded.
 Another indication of this is the fact that they are always found headless; indicating they were caught and processed at the source (perhaps the Nile) and then traded locally.

 Borowski also points out that bread, cakes and possibly pancakes were included in the daily diet.

 Although the meat was eaten it was commonly boiled as opposed to roasted.
 Beer is also found in ancient texts, indicating another use of the local hops.

 Interestingly, the only eating utensil used was the knife and even that was rare.

 The conference had a number of keynote speeches and presented interesting findings.
 It is held on an annual basis and ensures that the archaeological community is kept up to date with activity, research and findings.

 Filming in Israel

 The details from this conference will be useful to those filming Biblical productions in Israel.
-On a practical level they are useful for research, ensuring that any re-enactments are accurate, ensuring the creditability of your film.
+On a practical level, they are useful for research, ensuring that any re-enactments are accurate, and ensuring the creditability of your film.

 They also highlight how archaeology is used to inform current thinking and any documentary on archaeological digs should take into account how the evidence is actually used.
 The process of piecing together evidence to reconstruct diet, trade and daily routines is the raison-d’etre of the entire process.